Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Introduction

+Most of the research in off-policy CTDE MARL for collaborative partially observable environments focuses on factorizing the joint Q-Value into local agent utilities such as QMIX \citep{Rashid2018QMIX:Learning} and QPLEX \citep{Wang2021QPLEX:Q-Learning}.

-In this paper, we take a radically different approach to MARL in collaborative partially observable environments.
-Instead of learning a factorization of the centralized Q-value, our \emph{Local Advantage Networks (LAN)} algorithm learns for every agent the advantage of the best response policy to the other agents' polices.
+In this paper, we take a radically different approach.
+Our \emph{Local Advantage Networks (LAN)} algorithm learns for every agent the advantage of the best response policy to the other agents' polices.
 These local advantages, which are solely conditioned on the agent observation-action history, are sufficient to build a decentralized policy.
 In this sense, the architecture of LAN resembles independent Q-learners more than other CTDE approaches such as QMIX or QPLEX.
 A key element of our solution is to derive a proxy of the local Q-value that leverages CTDE to stabilize the learning of the local advantages.
 For each agent the Q-value proxy is composed of the sum of the local advantage with the centralized value of the joint policy.
-Compared to the local Q-value, LAN's proxy is able to provide better updates by breaking the partial observability while mitigating the moving target problem by integrating the changes of the other agents policies faster.
-As LAN learns the local advantage function for each agent it naturally reduces the multi-agent credit assignment problem as well.
+Compared to the local Q-value, LAN's proxy is able mitigate the moving target problem, by integrating the changes of the other agents' policies faster , and to reduce the multi-agent credit assignment, by learning the local advantage function for each agent.
 LAN is also highly scalable as the centralized value network reuses the hidden states of the local advantages to represent the joint observation-action history and the number of parameters of the centralized value does not depend on the number of agents.
-Finally, compared to QMIX, LAN does not have any restriction on the family of functions that it can represent as in cooperative environments the optimal policies are best response policies.
+Finally, compared to QMIX and QPLEX which factorize the joint Q-value into individual utilities, LAN learns individual best-response Q-value proxies.
+This allows LAN to not have any restriction on the family of decentralized functions that it can represent, as opposed to QMIX.
+Indeed, in cooperative environments the optimal policies are best response policies.